MicrosoftDocs/playfab-docs/playfab-docs/sdks/lua/quickstart-defold.md

 ms.localizationpriority: medium
 ---

-# Lua Quickstart for Defold
+# Lua quickstart for Defold

 This guide will help you make your first PlayFab API call using Defold.